xLightsSequencer/xLights/README.txt

-   -- bug (dkulp)   Fix mapping onto nodes if nothing is mapped to the strand -- bug (dkulp)   Fix "Create Random Effects" taking forever to complete -- enh (dkulp)   Get the FPP Connect via FTP stuff working on the Mac, also allow named based FPP -- bug (keith)   Fix GIF scaleing not working.
+   -- bug (dkulp)   Fix mapping onto nodes if nothing is mapped to the strand -- bug (dkulp)   Fix "Create Random Effects" taking forever to complete -- enh (dkulp)   Get the FPP Connect via FTP stuff working on the Mac, also allow named based FPP -- bug (keith)   Fix GIF scaling not working.
    -- bug (keith)   Sequence Checker issue for Stars layers #721 -- bug (dkulp)   Don't crash if polyline is set to singlechannel and start at right -- bug (keith)   Fix #612 ... missing effect settings scroll bars